-At the conclusion of the initial pretrial conference, a binding case management schedule shall be established and stated in a pretrial order approved by the trial judge.
+At the conclusion of the initial pretrial conference, a binding case management schedule shall be established and stated in a pretrial order approved by the Trial Judge.
 At a minimum, the pretrial order shall consider:

-- (1) The disclosure of all fact witnesses sixty days before the trial date, and a date for the disclosure of all expert witnesses and their reports. - (2) A date for the filing of dispositive motions. - (3) A date for the completion of discovery. - (4) A date for the filing of any trial briefs and requested jury instructions. - (5) A date for a final pretrial conference. - (6) The trial date.
+- (1) The disclosure of all fact witnesses sixty days before the trial date, and a date for the disclosure of all expert witnesses and their reports, unless waived by Court order. - (2) A date for the filing of dispositive motions.

+- (3) A date for the completion of discovery. - (4) A date for the filing of any trial briefs and requested jury instructions. - (5) A date for a final pretrial conference. - (6) The trial date.